mariwank/PRPP-SMART-BJSM/README.md

 # PRPP-SMART BJSM
-Companion code for "A Bayesian Joint Stage Model to Estimate Dynamic Treatment Regimens in a Partially Randomized Patient Preference, Sequential, Multiple-Assignment, Randomized Trial".
+Companion code for "Bayesian Estimation of Dynamic Treatment Regimens in a Partially Randomized Patient Preference, Sequential, Multiple-Assignment, Randomized Trial".

 ## Usage Note
 The code in this repository is in active development.
 To view or use stable code, see the appropriate releases: